-By the time spring comes back around, I would have been 3 years since I moved to the Netherlands.
-Time has flown and I have learnt a lot about myself and life in this beautiful little country.
-It’s hard to think that only a few short weeks before I moved, I knew nothing about it and I had never even visited.
+It’s hard to imagine that only a few short weeks before I moved, I knew nothing about it and I had never even visited.
 If you’re looking on migrating to the Netherlands, you’ll come to figure some of these out soon enough. 😉

 Without further ado, here are 7 things I’ve learnt since living in the Netherlands.
-Note: yes they are random as hell.
+Note: yes, they’re pretty random.

 1. The English Language Really Is Everywhere

 TV programmes and films aren’t dubbed, so you can go to the cinema and actually watch a film in English (and read the Dutch subtitles).
-British channels such as BBC and also a few American channels are common with Dutch TV packages.
+British channels such as the BBC and also a few American channels are common with Dutch TV packages.
 You may even come across some food labels and adverts written in English.
-I guess there’s no point in changing them if most people can understand them anyway.

 2. Cycling Is the Best Form of Transport

 I’ve never been a good cyclist.
 It took me a LONG time to learn how to ride a bike and I was close to never knowing how to do it when I almost gave up for good as a child.
 I learnt how to ride a bike when I was 10 and I only very rarely went cycling throughout my life.